datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador-with-aws.md

 * Can perform TLS termination

 **Notes:**
 - The NLB is the most efficient load balancer capable of handling millions of requests per second.
-It is recommended for streaming connections since it will maintain the connection stream between the client and Ambassador.
+It is recommended for streaming connections since it will maintain the connection stream between the client and $productName$.
 - Most of the [load balancer annotations](#load-balancer-annotations) are respected by the NLB.
 You will need to manually configure the proxy protocol and take an extra step to enable cross zone load balancing.
-- Since it operates at L4 and cannot modify the request, you will need to tell Ambassador if it is terminating TLS or not (see [TLS termination](#tls-termination) notes below).
+- Since it operates at L4 and cannot modify the request, you will need to tell $productName$ if it is terminating TLS or not (see [TLS termination](#tls-termination) notes below).

 ### Application Load Balancer (ALB)